 A squad of either Viet Cong or North Vietnamese regulars captured Mike and two members of his unit.
 That night they marched through the jungle with the Americans’ arms bound behind their backs.
 At dawn, the prisoners dug pits, their jail cells.
 After being coerced into these holes, they were kept folded up in them during the day, covered with fetid forest trash.
 The next night they trekked farther, forced again at dawn to hollow out small dungeons.
 One American, wounded during capture, was too weak to dig.
 The soldiers dragged him a few yards into the bush.
 Hearing the fatal shot, Mike and his companion knew they somehow had to make a run for it.

 Mike seemed to collapse inside.
-Almost becoming liquid, he slid down a few steps on the stairs.
-He then looked directly into my eyes as if begging forgiveness.
+Almost liquid, he slid down a few steps on the stairs.
+He then looked up into my eyes as if begging forgiveness.

 In an attempt at solace, I moved to his side and put my arm around his shoulders.
-He murmured that the next day he was able to slip away and hide from his captors.
+He murmured that the next day he was able to elude his captors and make his way to an American unit.

-I flinched as he suddenly screamed: “Just a day!”
+I jumped as he suddenly screamed: “Just a day!”

 “It’s OK,” I said.
 “It’s all right, now.”